Warriors Of Virtue

 |Domestic Gross: $6,524,620||Overseas Gross: $108,721|

-Joseph Law owned one of the largest Toy manufacturing companies in China and Hong Kong called Smile Industries and he paid for Warriors Of Virtue‘s $36 million in production expenses and then $20 million in P&A expenses.
+Joseph Law owned one of the largest Toy manufacturing companies in China and Hong Kong called Smile Industries and he paid for the production expenses and then $20 million in P&A expenses.
+The budget for Warriors Of Virtue was $36 million.
 Even father Law could sense this was a bad idea and told the LA Times “these are your children, and you don’t want to see them waste so much time and fail.
 If I were just [an unrelated] partner, I would have walked away.”
 That kind of parenting cost him nearly $30M in losses.

 The Law family had ambitious franchise plans for Warriors Of Virtue, as well as an aggressive toyline rollout, which would be handled by the family toymaker Smile Industries.
 Sales agent Kathy Morgan was hired to handle global pre-sales to distributors (which kicked off at Cannes 1995) and sales amounted to $17.5 million.
 MGM was tapped to handle the domestic release as a rent-a-distributor, where the Laws covered all marketing and distribution expenses and the studio received 15% of the box office receipts for use of their resources.
 An animated TV series was also pitched to buyers as part of building Warriors Of Virtue into a brand.